libbitcoin/libbitcoin-explorer/README.md

 It's possible to run as many backend workers as you like.
 The load balancer (obbalancer) will distribute requests evenly among the backends.
-Use worker-output.sh to view debug info from the worker.
+Use `worker-output.sh` to view debug info from the worker.
 Each worker must have their own unique copy of the blockchain database.

-See the Obelisk config files in /usr/local/etc/obelisk/.
-The sx config file is stored at ~/.sx.cfg (there's an example at /usr/local/share/sx.cfg).
+See the Obelisk config files in `/usr/local/etc/obelisk/`.
+The sx config file is stored at `~/.sx.cfg` (there's an example at `/usr/local/share/sx.cfg`).
-You can change this configuration parameter in Obelisk using './configure --sysconfigdir=/etc/'.
+You can change this configuration parameter in Obelisk using `./configure --sysconfigdir=/etc/`.
 By configuring different workers and load balancers, you can run multiple setups on the same host.
 By default it is now pointing at my development server, but I will change this soon and migrate to a new host.
 Also I make no guarantees about stability or compatibility.